neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 Injection of single settings into properties
 --------------------------------------------

-TYPO3 Flow provides a way to inject specific settings through the Inject annotation directly into your properties.
+TYPO3 Flow provides a way to inject specific settings through the InjectSettings annotation directly into your properties.
 The annotation provides two options related to settings injection:

-* ``setting`` specifies the path to the setting that should be injected
 * ``package`` is optional and specifies the package to get the setting from.
 Defaults to the package the current class belongs to.
+* ``path`` is optional and specifies the path to the setting that should be injected.
+If it's not set all settings of the current (or specified) package are injected.

 .. note::
   As a best-practice for testing and extensibility you should also provide setters for